Alexandre-enseirb/IMS_Walsh/README.md

 ### UHD

 In order to use the USRP radios, the UHD driver is required.
-Please refer Ettus' [installation manual](https://files.ettus.com/manual/page_install.html) for more informations on how to install it.
+Please refer to Ettus' [installation manual](https://files.ettus.com/manual/page_install.html) for more informations on how to install it.

 ## How to Use